jonathanstowe/Doublephone/README.md

 This is basically a Perl 6 binding to the original C implementation I extracted from the Perl 5 [Text::DoubleMetaphone](https://metacpan.org/release/Text-DoubleMetaphone).

+The algorithm itself isn't designed for unicode strings and making something that is is probably best left to another module using a different technique.

+Though this is described as a "phonetic" encoding it is only approximately so, rather it is optimised for comparison and not as a guide to how something might be pronounced.

 ## Installation

 If you have a working installation of Rakudo Perl 6 with one of ```panda``` or ```zef``` installed